sfc-gh-gpavlik/sfloader/README.md

 # sfloader
 Snowflake File Loader

-Note: This software is a community project, not official Snowflake software and released under the Apache 2.0 License.
+Note: This software is a community project released under the Apache 2.0 License, not official Snowflake software.

 sfloader puts files from an on premises source to a Snowflake managed stage.
 While putting files to a Snowflake managed stage is simple, putting hundreds of thousands or millions of files introduces some challenges such as bandwidth management, parallelism, and keeping track of successful uploads.